 An important factor to consider when you are thinking of fasting is the age of your baby.
 If your baby is still very young (less than six months) and is completely dependent on breast milk, then you should not fast.
 If your baby is more than a year old, already on complementary foods and drinks breast milk only a few times a day, or only during bedtime, then you may be able to fast with little or no discomfort.

-In a book about breastfeeding during Ramadan, author Latonia Anthony mentions partial fasting may be a possibility for a mother who really wants to fast, however she cautions against fasting in the following circumstances:
+In a book about breastfeeding during Ramadan, author Latonia Anthony mentions partial fasting may be a possibility for a breastfeeding mother who really wants to fast, but she cautions against fasting in the following circumstances:

 Women who have a baby less than six months old (whom make almost 1 litre of breast milk a day), live in hot climates, are low income, tandem nurse, have multiples e.g. twins and who are older than 35 years are most at risk of severe dehydration and should not fast until weaning has occurred.
 The same goes for women who have confirmed low milk supply, must supplement, have a child that is underweight (preemies) or ill, take medications or have health conditions that make it difficult to breastfeed.
 If a mother really wants to fast, she can do partial fasting—committing to two to three days a week.